Maddox Ritch died of 'probable drowning,' autopsy says

 The autopsy, which was conducted by the Mecklenburg County Medical Examiner's Office, was released to NBC Charlotte Thursday.
 According to the report, Maddox's body was normally developed and nourished.
 There was no evidence of trauma, according to the report.

-Ritch had multiple facial and upper neck wounds that officials were caused after his death.
+Ritch had multiple facial and upper neck wounds that officials say were caused by animals after his death.
 An X-ray indicated no bone injuries.
 His body was found roughly five days after he disappeared on September 22.
 Blood samples taken from Ritch returned normal results.

 RELATED: 'He was just a very sweet boy' | Community celebrates the life of Maddox Ritch

-Note: Editor's Note: Out of respect for the family and the graphic nature of the autopsy report WCNC NBC Charlotte has decided not to link to the public autopsy report.